This is a real case study of a how a contractor decided to build a boardwalk with Deck Foot Anchors - one hundred and fifty to be exact.

 The entire walkway had been quickly constructed.
 Sixteen-foot joists were toe-nailed to perimeter joists which were in turn were affixed to the sides of posts set entirely in the ground.
 It was amazing this boardwalk lasted as long as it did.

 From the first look, Jim tried to save the joists and posts.
 His idea was to use the Deck Foot Anchor to support two beams between each of the old posts that were sixteen feet apart.
 Jim had his crew install one hundred anchors for those beams.

-But unfortunately, it became clear that the existing posts were in such poor condition that they were going to fail in the near future.
-He decided to install fifty three more footings to completely replace the ground set posts.
+But unfortunately, it became clear that the existing posts were in such poor condition that they were going to fail soon.
+He decided to install fifty-three more footings to completely replace the ground set posts.

 The anchors all drew in tightly to the undisturbed original soil and they performed exactly as they were supposed to.
 However, remember that if your soil is littered with rocks and roots the Deck Foot Anchor may not work.
 But you can easily retract it and move it to a new location and try again.
 This can save you in most - but not all cases.

 Jim was kind enough to write us and share his thoughts about this boardwalk project and how the Deck Foot Anchor worked for him.

 "We realized even the existing posts that remained were rotting out and needed to be replaced.
 The guys were skeptical at first never having used them (Deck Foot Anchor).
 We were surprised and pretty impressed how they worked.
 They worked well and hopefully soil will be fine and the rest will work fine also."

 Jim Hill - Chambersburg, PA